Our Work

 Global Processes of Justice, Truth–Telling and Healing

-IARA is currently engaged in a three-year project, supported by the W.K.
-Kellogg Foundation, to survey international examples of truth-telling and harm repair, including truth commissions and tribunals.
-The goal is to better understand what accountability looks like for these endeavors and what lessons we can learn going forward.
+IARA is conducting a three-year project, supported by the W.K.
+Kellogg Foundation, to survey international examples of truth-telling, justice, and healing efforts, including truth commissions, tribunals, and community-based programs.
+The goal is to better understand what accountability looks like for these endeavors and what lessons we can take going forward.

 • Private Sector